Wisconsin Health Officials Urge People to Stop Vaping After a Sudden and Mysterious Rise in Lung Disease

 Advertisement

-In response to the explosion in teen vaping, government agencies like the Food and Drug Administration have tried to speed along the implementation of stricter regulations on these products, while states such as California are currently trying to pass strict bans on their public use and sale.
+In response to the explosion in teen vaping, government agencies like the Food and Drug Administration has been forced to speed along the implementation of stricter regulations on these products, while states such as California are currently trying to pass strict bans on their public use and sale.